Here are some of our beloved annual events. For ongoing events View our events calendar >

 At the corner of 24th Street and Folsom (in front of Philz Coffee)

 Brava’s annual event takes over the streets and alleys of the Mission to celebrate and preserve the neighborhood’s living cultural heritage.
 The Bay Area’s most dynamic dance companies and performing artists offer an artistic interpretation of the murals with narration by Precita Eyes Muralists docents.

-Baile en la Calle 2017 features performances by:
+Baile en la Calle 2017 featured performances by: